Dominus77/yii2-advanced-start/README.md

 - Console commands
 - i18n

-## Css Theme Bootstrap
+## CSS Themes Bootstrap
-The template includes the of the Css Theme Bootstrap
+The template includes the of the CSS Theme Bootstrap

 Switching the theme occurs in the `/frontend/config/main.php`